PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 In the game, without any cuts between instances, there are 100 instead.
 13 of them are just inserted into the Free Mine as additional instances for technical reasons, so there are 87 remaining.
-Mike had either not yet considered (or had it just not yet written down) that there would need to be several additional guards protecting the Old Mine.
+Mike had either not yet considered (or just not yet written down) that there would need to be several additional guards protecting the Mine.
 In the release version there are 17 of them inside of the Old Mine (70 remaining).
 And then there were also supposed to be several guards outside of the mine to protect the entrance.
-On Alpha Screens and older builds we can see that there should be at least about ~10 guards stationed at the entrance; then there are still ~60 remaining for the camp.
+On screens and older builds we can see that there should be at least about ~10 guards stationed at the entrance; then there are still ~60 remaining for the camp.

 The rest of the discrepency to the originally planned 32 guards we can only explain as such, that of course Mike could not foresee how many additional guards would be needed for other purposes and how empty the camp would look otherwise.
 The camp was never meant to be smaller than it is, but the outside ring was designed differently.
 Originally the palisade was not supposed to be accessible; the idea of the wooden "battlement" came later and so of course some guards had to be placed here (~10 more than the original 32 = 42).
 Then there were guys needed who would guard the regular convoys between Old Camp and Old Mine (~2), the Exchange Place (~2) and the prison (~1), as well as bringing some life to the inner ward (~50).
 The castle on the Orpheus Concept was openly accessible and the walls were not as thick and had no battlements, so that it made sense to plan with the 6 palace guards only.
 But here due to the new design of the castle based on Ralfs concepts there had to be guards at the castle gate and the castle walls would have looked very empty too if there wouldn't be guards on them (there should be several, as seen on screenshots and the Comic), which means at least 10 additional guards (~60).
 And with this we arrived at the 60 mentioned above.
 So yes, in this case indeed much more NPCs were included than originally conceived - but for valid reasons.

 **Barons:** Only 5 barons were in the game all the way since 0.56c till release.
 The early concept had 10.
 So there were not more, but less in the game.
+This will be dealt with in isolation.

 **Fire/Battlemages:** The Firemages remained the same in number, although not in their role.
 There should have been just 4 actually fully initiated mages + one apprentice ("Lehrling", which was realised in the form of Milten) and one assistant ("Geselle"), instead it ended up being 5 fully initiated firemages (6 when counting Xardas who still shares the guild in his instance).